 The heatwave also benefited many species (Cavole et al., 2016), which present their own unique management challenges.
 For example, an explosion in the abundance of shortbelly rockfish (Sebastes jordani), a non-target bycatch species, in the northern California Current required rapid management action to avoid the closure of the Pacific hake (Merluccius productus) fishery, which nearly exceeded its bycatch limits within the first two weeks of the season (NMFS, 2020).
 Similarly, the northward expansion in the distribution and abundance of market squid (Doryteuthis opalescens) (Chasco et al., 2022) required rapid management action to regulate the newly emerging fishery in northern latitudes, especially with regards to gear conflicts, bycatch, and impacts on benthic habitats (ODFW, 2021).
 In addition, the movement of large Pacific bluefin tuna (Thunnus orientalis) into U.S. waters during the heatwave was a boon for the U.S. recreational fishing sector (Runcie et al., 2019).
 However, it also increased fishing mortality on this already overfished stock and highlighted the incomplete understanding of the relationship between local availability and stockwide abundance.
 Flexible, agile, and informed management is thus crucial to preparing coastal communities for both positive and negative climate change impacts.

-In this paper, we synthesize the impacts of the 2014-16 marine heatwave on North American West Coast (California to Alaska) fishing communities and extract key lessons for preparing West Coast fisheries science, management, and industries for future climate change and heatwaves based on our recent experiences.
+In this paper, we synthesize the impacts of the 2014-16 marine heatwave on fishing communities along the Pacific Coast of the United States and Canada and extract key lessons for preparing fisheries science, management, and industries throughout the region for future climate change and heatwaves based on our recent experiences.
 We set the stage with a brief review of the impacts of the heatwave on the ecosystem and the first systematic analysis of the economic impacts of these changes on commercial and recreational fisheries.
 This analysis examines the change in commercial fisheries revenues and recreational fisheries landings that occurred during and after the heatwave relative to before the heatwave.
 We then examine ten key case studies that provide instructive examples of the complex, and often surprising, challenges that heatwaves pose to fisheries social-ecological systems.
 These reveal important insights into improving the resilience of monitoring, management, and adaptive capacity to future stressors.

 2. The 2014-16 marine heatwave

-The marine heatwave began in the fall of 2013 as a large “blob” of anomalously warm water in the Gulf of Alaska (Figure 1) (Bond et al., 2015).
+The marine heatwave (MHW) began in the fall of 2013 as a large “blob” of anomalously warm water in the Gulf of Alaska (Figure 1) (Bond et al., 2015).
 This warm-water pool began to spread south in the spring of 2014 and encompassed the entire California Current Ecosystem by late 2014.
 The pool formed initially as a result of an unusually persistent ridge of high atmospheric pressure that suppressed zonal winds, limiting heat loss from surface waters and reducing the advection of cooler water into the upper ocean (Bond et al., 2015).
 It persisted as a result of a strong El Niño starting in mid-2015 that caused warm conditions to last until the summer of 2016 in the California Current (Di Lorenzo & Mantua, 2016; Jacox et al., 2016) and through 2017 in the Gulf of Alaska (Suryan et al., 2021).
 Throughout this period, anomalously warm conditions only abated seasonally during spring, in nearshore upwelling zones under favorable wind stress (Gentemann et al., 2017).
 Furthermore, the high-pressure conditions that initiated the heatwave weakened typical winter storm and wind patterns (Whitney, 2015).
 This resulted in persistent stratification of the surface layer, and a reduction in upwelling-favorable alongshore winds.
 Increased stratification and reduced upwelling limited the vertical mixing of cold, nutrient-rich, deep water into surface waters, leading to reduced nutrient fluxes into the euphotic zone and deepening of the nutricline in 2014-2015 (Zaba & Rudnick, 2016).